MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

     1. *botContent.json* contains the bot's topics and other content, including entities and variables used in the bot.

 You can help us improve Power Virtual Agents by flagging issues with the **Flag an issue** command on the test bot pane.
-This submits your Conversation ID to Microsoft.
-The Conversation ID is a unique identifier that Microsoft uses to troubleshoot the issue of the conversation.
-Other information, such as that in the *DSAT.zip* file is not sent when you flag an issue.
+This submits your conversation ID to Microsoft, which is a unique identifier that Microsoft uses to troubleshoot the issue of the conversation.
+Other information, such as that in the *DSAT.zip* file, is not sent when you flag an issue.

 ![Flag an issue](media/flag-issue.png)